Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. _red_brick_mini_usb:

-Mini USB
+Mini-USB
 ^^^^^^^^

-With the Mini USB connector, the RED Brick can be controlled and configured through the :ref:`Brick Viewer <red_brick_brickv>`.
+With the Mini-USB connector, the RED Brick can be controlled and configured through the :ref:`Brick Viewer <red_brick_brickv>`.
 It can also be used to power the Brick.

 .. _red_brick_hdmi:

-Micro HDMI
+Micro-HDMI
 ^^^^^^^^^^

-With the Micro `HDMI <http://en.wikipedia.org/wiki/HDMI>`__ connector (also called type D), all standard HDMI monitors and TVs can be connected to the RED Brick.
+With the Micro-`HDMI <http://en.wikipedia.org/wiki/HDMI>`__ connector
+(also called type D), all standard HDMI monitors and TVs can be connected to the RED Brick.
 The connector is only active in the :ref:`full image <red_brick_images>`.
 HDMI Ethernet Channel (HEC) is not